 A pharmacist on Monday said regulations on short-acting anaesthetics were not strong enough to deter their recreational use.

-Hong Kong has this year recorded at least three deaths caused by the suspected usage of “space oil” this year, according to the Toxicology Reference Laboratory of the Hong Kong Poison Control Centre.
+Hong Kong has this year recorded at least three deaths caused by the suspected usage of “space oil”, according to the Toxicology Reference Laboratory of the Hong Kong Poison Control Centre.

 Often inhaled through vapes, “space oil” usually contains etomidate, a regulated sedative that is prescribed by a doctor.
 The anaesthetic is classified as a Part 1 poison.